Egypt Diplomatic Profile

 Diplomatic

-Egypt’s closest diplomatic partners are Jordan, Oman, and Italy.
+Egypt’s closest diplomatic partners are Jordan, Oman, and Qatar.
 Most adversarial: Israel, North Korea, and Ethiopia.

 Regime Relations